 A less physical part of the project involves spending time out on the boat monitoring the wildlife that you see in the area.
 Observations and sightings are noted down, and the information shared with the local wildlife authorities.
 This is crucial work so that it is understood how many species are in the area, and in what sort of quantities.
 This helps to maintain the area’s importance as a conservation area.
 Additionally, if species numbers are down, the causes of this can be analysed and hopefully resolved.

 In addition to these principal daily activities, other tasks and activities can include:

 - Community development: work with the local community on sustainable projects.
 Learn from the locals about their way of life and help them to promote positive environmental work.
-Examples of this include making fishing nets and growing tree saplings.
+Examples of this include growing tree saplings.

 - Local education programme: the local children are the future guardians of the rainforest and an important part of this project is to ensure that they understand their environment and how important it is to protect it.
 The children are aged 6 – 12 and love working with the volunteers.
 Sessions will be all about conservation to motivate these children to protect their homeland well into the future.
 Please note, this relies heavily on the school calendar and might be replaced with another activity if necessary.

 - Jungle exploration: head into the jungle to learn about the fauna and flora which make up this unique ecosystem.
 This is a fantastic way to really contextualise the work that you have been doing here.